0x1000000/ngSetState/README.md

 ## About

-Library that helps developing angular components in a more functional style where UI logic is representing as a series of morphisms of immutable states.
+A library that helps developing angular components in a more functional style where UI logic is representing as a series of morphisms of immutable states.

 ## Table of Contents